 The stewardship responsibility of Colorado West Land Trust, the partnership between Mesa Land Trust and Black Canyon Regional Land Trust, is an enormous undertaking.
-Between the two organizations there are 543 separate conservation easements covering over 120,000 acres across the service area that must be monitored each year by staff members, volunteers or contractors.
+Between the two organizations there are 543 separate conservation easements covering over 120,000 acres across the service area that must be monitored each year by staff members, volunteers and contractors.

 Annual monitoring visits and the related hours spent entering information and compiling reports takes the CWLT staff thousands of hours each year.
 To make the process more efficient, Diana Cort, Director of Conservation and Jeremy Puckett, Stewardship Director utilize aerial monitoring techniques.